Anita Valen

 Anita Valen (born 12 December 1968) is a Norwegian cyclist.
 She won the Norwegian National Road Race Championship six times.

-She was born in Porsgrunn, and is the sister of Monica Valvik.
+She was born in Porsgrunn on 12 December 1968, and is the sister of Monica Valen (formerly married Valvik).

 She competed at the 2004 Summer Olympics, and again at the 2008 Summer Olympics.
 She won a bronze medal at the 2004 UCI Road World Championships.

+She won a total of two Kongepokal trophies and 14 national titles: six road races, six time trials, and two street races.